-Eleanor is a Licensed Professional Counselor, National Certified Counselor by the National Board for Certified Counselors, Certified Clinical Trauma Professional, and Certified Family Trauma Professional.
+Eleanor is a Licensed Professional Counselor, National Certified Counselor by the National Board for Certified Counselors, Certified Clinical Trauma Professional, Certified Family Trauma Professional, and Clinical Fellow of the American Association for Marriage and Family Therapy (AAMFT).
 She holds a Master of Science in Clinical and Counseling Psychology from Chestnut Hill College.
 Her professional experience includes working in agency outpatient, school-based, partial hospitalization, and private practice settings engaging clients in various modes of therapy.
 Eleanor utilizes an integrative therapeutic approach drawing on multiple theoretical approaches and evidence-based interventions to meet the individual needs of each client.
 She is passionate about taking a more systemic approach to treatment and assisting couples, family members and additional individuals within the support system to be healing agents for each other.
 Her training in therapeutic approaches utilized in sessions include Family Systems Therapy approaches, Trauma Focused-Cognitive Behavioral Therapy, Expressive Arts, and Attachment-Based therapies.
-Eleanor has earned accreditation in the Bader-Pearson Developmental Model of Couples Therapy, has completed an ICEEFT-endorsed EFT Externship in Emotionally Focused Therapy for couples and utilizes the models in her work with couples.
-She has also completed Levels 1, 2 and 3 Training in Gottman Method Couples Therapy and utilizes Gottman Method Couples Therapy in her work and is a Gottman Leader of The Seven Principles for Making Marriage Work Couples Program.
+Eleanor has also earned accreditation in the Bader-Pearson Developmental Model of Couples Therapy, has completed an ICEEFT-endorsed EFT Externship in Emotionally Focused Therapy for couples and utilizes the models in her work with couples.
+She has completed Levels 1, 2 and 3 Training in Gottman Method Couples Therapy and utilizes Gottman Method Couples Therapy in her work and is a Gottman Leader of The Seven Principles for Making Marriage Work Couples Program.
 She enjoys teaching and offers small groups and workshops.
 For more information about Eleanor and her practice, please also click on the Psychology Today link below.

 - American Counseling Association (ACA)